DefinitelyHighmore/MythicalQuests/README.md

 <img src="images/title.png" width="1000">

 > [!important]
-> This Datapack is made for Minecraft Version 1.20.2 upto 1.20.4
+>* This Datapack is made for Minecraft Version 1.20.2 upto 1.20.4
+>* This Datapack is multiplayer compatible

 # Downloads